forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

    }
 ```

-4. Save your changes to activate the feature.
-5. Create a scratch org using the `SFDX: Create a Default Scratch Org...` command referencing the scratch org definition that you previously updated.
+Create a scratch org using the `SFDX: Create a Default Scratch Org...` command referencing the scratch org definition that you previously updated.

 ## Show Einstein Feedback Console View